YWMKerman/AfterSolarSystem/readme.md

 ***
 "After Solar System" does not have high requirements for your device hardware.
 If your device can run RealSolarSystem and Realism Overhaul before, there is no doubt that your device can run it perfectly.

+If your device has not been run before or you do not understand RealSolarSystem and Realism Overhaul.
+You just need to know that your device RAM has at least 8 - 16GB RAM to make sure you can run this mod

 #  _****Mod Installation****_
 ![创神星](https://github.com/YWMKerman/AfterSolarSystem/assets/78585019/190c6549-8537-4602-876e-895cf7382e4f)
 ### _****Requirements:****_